Example of setting up a TLS(SSL) certificate check

 -

-Enter the name of the contact, it will only appear in the control panel.
+Enter a contact name; it will only be displayed in the control panel.

 -